confxsd/senswise-case/README.md

 1. Set up the environment variables:

-   Create a `.env` file in the root of the project with using `.env.example` as a template.
+   Create a `.env.development` and `.env.production` files in the root of the project with using `.env.example` as a template.

 2. Start the application using Docker: